NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Experiment

 \subsection{Comparison with State-of-the-Art Methods}

-\textbf{Performance on Person Dataset.} In Table~\ref{tb:rgbnt201}, we compare our NEXT with existing multi-modal methods on RGBNT201~\cite{DBLP:conf/aaai/ZhengWCLT21} dataset.
-Benefiting from the flexible fusion of semantic and structure experts, our method achieves a significant performance lead, reaching $\textbf{82.4\%/86.6\%}$ mAP/Rank-1 accuracy.
-Compared with DeMo~\cite{wang2024demo}, which adopts MoE structure to handle modality-shared and modality-specific features, our method demonstrates superior performance by perceiving both the semantic and structural features of the objects.
-Against IDEA~\cite{wang2025idea}, which utilizes semantic inversion and deformable offset sampling, our method leverages text-modulation to guide expert sampling multi-modal semantic, improving mAP and Rank-1 by $\textbf{+2.2\%}$ and $\textbf{+4.5\%}$, respectively.
-These results validate the effectiveness of NEXT in learning more discriminative multi-modal identity features through textual semantics.
+\textbf{Performance on Person Dataset.} In Table ~\ref{tb:sota_person}, we compare our NEXT with existing methods on the RGBNT201 and Market-MM datasets.
+Benefiting from the flexible fusion of semantic and structural experts, our method achieves a significant performance lead, reaching 82.4\%/86.6\% mAP and Rank-1 accuracy.
+Compared with DeMo~\cite{wang2024demo}, which adopts the MoE structure to decouple modality-shared and specific features, our method demonstrates superior performance.
+Against IDEA~\cite{wang2025idea}, which utilizes semantic inversion and deformable offset sampling, our method leverages flexible text-modulation to guide expert sampling multi-modal semantics, improving mAP and Rank-1 by +2.2\% and +4.5\%, respectively.
+On the Market-MM dataset, NEXT also establishes clear advantages, reaching 85.8\%/95.3\% mAP and Rank-1 accuracy.
+The consistent improvements on the two datasets demonstrate the robustness of NEXT in learning discriminative identity features under diverse multi-modal conditions.

-\textbf{Performance on Vehicle Dataset.} Table~\ref{tb:vehicle_sota} outlines the performance of our method on vehicle ReID datasets.
-On the MSVR310~\cite{DBLP:journals/inffus/ZhengZMLTM23} dataset, our approach significantly outperforms existing methods, achieving $\textbf{60.8\%/79.0\%}$ mAP/Rank-1 accuracy, attributed to its semantic sampling and structural perception.
-On the RGBNT100~\cite{DBLP:conf/aaai/Li0ZZ020} dataset, our method continues to lead in mAP performance.
-For the challenging WMVEID863 dataset, where lighting variations degrade recognition performance, our method still improves over FACENet by $\textbf{+1.1\%/+0.8\%}$ mAP/Rank-1.
+\textbf{Performance on Vehicle Dataset.} Table~\ref{tb:sota_vehicle} outlines the performance of our method on vehicle datasets.
+On the MSVR310 dataset, our approach significantly outperforms existing methods, achieving 60.8\%/79.0\% mAP and Rank-1 accuracy.
+This improvement demonstrates that the semantic sampling and structure aware experts can effectively mitigate viewpoint variations.
+On the RGBNT100 dataset, our method continues to lead in mAP performance.
+For the challenging WMVEID863 dataset, where lighting variations degrade recognition performance, our method still improves over FACENet~\cite{DBLP:journals/inffus/ZhengMSWLT25} by +1.1\%/+0.8\% mAP and Rank-1.
 These results confirm the strong generalization and robustness of NEXT in vehicle ReID under complex conditions.